Skip to content

 Need help deciding?
 Call us now: +1 (833) 500-0988

-🚚 Enjoy Free Shipping — Code: FREESHIP
+Free Shipping • Code: FREESHIP

 Returning?
-Your 10% is Waiting Log in
+Your 15% is Waiting Log in

 Trustpilot

 Returning?
-Your 10% is Waiting Log in
+Your 15% is Waiting Log in

-How to Install Wood Slat Acoustic Panels (SoundPanel™ & GroovePanel® Installation Guide)
+How to Install Wood Slat Acoustic Panels

-Both acoustic and groove panels from The Panel Hub share the same alignment logic, cutting methods, edge detailing options, and installation preparation steps.
+All of the wood wall panels from The Panel Hub share the same alignment logic, cutting methods, edge detailing options, and installation preparation steps.
 Where installation techniques differ, this guide clearly identifies panel-specific fastening and support requirements to ensure a safe, accurate, and professional result.
 Here’s the step-by-step methodology for installing our panels on walls or ceilings in various spaces, including living rooms, dining rooms, and offices.

 SoundPanel™

-SoundPanel™ is a felt-backed acoustic panel system designed to improve sound absorption within a space.
+SoundPanel™ is a felt-backed acoustic wood panel system designed to improve sound absorption within a space.
 Each panel consists of real wood slats mounted onto a dense 15mm AcuFelt™ backing, which functions as both an acoustic absorber and a concealed fastening layer.
 This felt backing allows panels to be installed using a combination of construction adhesive and mechanical fixings driven discreetly through the felt, making SoundPanel™ suitable for both wall and ceiling applications where acoustic performance is required.

 GroovePanel®

 GroovePanel® is a rigid, grooved panel system designed primarily for decorative wall applications.
-Instead of a felt backing, GroovePanel® uses a solid engineered core with precision-cut rear grooves that supportdirect mechanical fastening or batten-based installation.
+Instead of a felt backing, GroovePanel® uses a solid engineered core with precision-cut rear grooves that support direct mechanical fastening or batten-based installation.

 Before You Start: Acclimation and Site Prep